input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 - `register` (not included in the state machine) allows one to register as a committee candidate.

 - `init` initializes the sidechain.
-In particular this determines the `initial committee` (concatenated hash of public keys of the sidechain) stored onchain which has authority over what Merkle roots get saved in the `save-root` command along with who the succeeding committee will be in the `committee-hash` command.
+In particular this determines the `initial committee` (concatenated hash of public keys of the sidechain) stored onchain which has authority over what merkle roots get saved in the `save-root` command along with who the succeeding committee will be in the `committee-hash` command.
 Moreover, this initializes internal data structures used for the `claim` endpoint that will not be further discussed.

 - `committee-hash` allows the `current committee` to sign off a `new committee` to replace them.

-- `save-root` allows the `current committee` to sign a Merkle root of transactions from the sidechain which may be claimed with the `claim` command.
+- `save-root` allows the `current committee` to sign a merkle root of transactions from the sidechain which may be claimed with the `claim` command.

-- `claim` allows an individual who is the recipient of a transaction included in a Merkle root from `save-root` to claim their tokens.
+- `claim` allows an individual who is the recipient of a transaction included in a merkle root from `save-root` to claim their tokens.

 In the following sections, we will demonstrate how one may go through this workflow on the preview testnet.